maxday/maxday/README.md

 Hi there 👋.

 I'm Max from 🇨🇦, proof of concept ninja, author of [lambda-perf](https://maxday.github.io/lambda-perf) and pizza lover 🍕.
-I now live in Dublin 🇮🇪.
+I now live in Montreal 🇨🇦.

 You may also want to check my personal website: [maxday.dev](https://maxday.dev)